tpm2-software/tpm2-tools/man/common/pcr.md

 For example:

 ```
-sha1:3,4+sha256:5,6
+sha1:3,4+sha256:all
 ```
-will select PCRs 3 and 4 from the SHA1 bank and PCRs 5 and 6
+will select PCRs 3 and 4 from the SHA1 bank and PCRs 0 to 23
 from the SHA256 bank.

 ## Note